 #1 – Add 2 tennis balls or natural dryer balls to your clothes dryer.

 These will not only help to soften your clothes, but they will also help to cut down on static cling.
 This video shows how to make your own all-natural dryer balls

-#2 – Spray a rag with vinegar until it is thoroughly damp to the touch.
-Then, toss the rag into the dryer with your clothes.
+#2 – Spray a rag with vinegar until it’s thoroughly damp and toss the rag into the dryer with your clothes.